Complete

 2. 2880-pair RED program board.

 b.
-The following intermediate distribution frame circuit-programming facilities
+The following intermediate distribution frame circuit-programming facilities are provided:

 1. 1440-pair RECEIVERS audio program board.